satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 6. Palindrome code
 7. Find first duplicate values
 8. Checked exception and unchecked exception example

+The exceptions which occur at run time are called as run time exceptions.
+These exceptions are unknown to compiler.
+All sub classes of java.lang.RunTimeException and java.lang.Error are run time exceptions.
+These exceptions are unchecked type of exceptions.
+For example, NumberFormatException, NullPointerException, ClassCastException, ArrayIndexOutOfBoundException, StackOverflowError etc.

+Chekced
+ClassNotFoundException, SQLException, IOException

 9. @component @service @repositery
 10. @traditional
 11. Try chatch can run code without  catch